We are currently only taking enrolments for 2022 Years 5 & 6.

 Our junior classes are full.

-However, you are welcome to submit your enrolment forms and request to be placed on our waiting list.
+However, you are welcome to download and submit an Expression of Interest form and request to join our waiting list.

 Our Enrolment Process